Getting ready for your Inspection

 - Buses for compensation with over 8 persons and non-compensation buses with over 15

-- Vehicles transporting hazardous material requiring placards
+- Vehicles transporting hazardous material require placards

 Fire Extinguisher